milarien/Aurora-PEF/readme.md

 This repository is intended to:

-- make the Aurora + PEF architecture accessible for research review
-- support academic and industry evaluation
+- support **research evaluation and critique**, especially in interpretability and alignment
+- provide a **reproducible empirical dataset** demonstrating transformer limitations
-- document reproducible transformer failure modes
+- document a **coherent alternative conceptual substrate**
-- enable discussion of collaboration and further development pathways
+- invite **collaboration, review, and technical discussion**

 ---

 ## Status

-Aurora + PEF is an active research project.
+Aurora + PEF is an active research architecture.
-This repository provides conceptual documentation and reference materials for review.
+This repository contains:

+- the conceptual specification
+- empirical evidence
+- supporting documents for technical review

-Future development will proceed through collaborative exploration.
+Future development will proceed through structured collaboration.

 ---

 ## Contact

-For research or collaboration enquiries, please reach out via GitHub.
+For research dialogue or collaboration enquiries:

-**Name:** Margaret Stokes
+**Margaret Stokes**
+via GitHub or the email listed in the whitepaper

+---